jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

         placed.
 However, it is considered a prevalence so low that it further corroborates the high success rate achieved with these implants.
-In relation to contraindications, we have that, without taking into account any systemic condition or disease that could prevent a surgical act, they are very few, and generally all associated with pre-existing pathologies or infections within the sinus or maxillary antrum.
+In relation to contraindications, we have that, without taking into account any systemic condition or disease that could prevent a surgical act; they are very few, and generally all associated with pre-existing pathologies or infections within the sinus or maxillary antrum.
 So that in some cases, interconsultation and prior treatment with an Otolaryngologist could be essential. </p>\n"